whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/15 - Original - Hold Yourself and Others to a High Standard.md

 * _trust_: when people commit to that high standard of integrity, trust will become common.
 People can trust each other to speak the truth and keep promises.
 Likewise with integrity of service: when people in your group show up for each other in times of need, whether in times of joblessness, legal persecution, or other trouble, you can really relax knowing people in your group will take care of each other no matter what comes.

-    You won't have full freedom yet, as your unhealthy culture still imposes its laws.
+    You won't have full freedom yet, as your unhealthy nation still imposes its laws.
 But your group will have its own laws, its own standards of excellent behavior, and people will expect you to uphold them rather than punishing you for it.

 * _spiritual strength_: as the group helps each person learn to give their sacred gifts and stand for what's right, people will really cultivate a deep spiritual strength.